uk-gov-mirror/GCHQ.gaffer-docker/README.md

 # Gaffer Docker

+## This project has been archived
+**This project has been archived and is no longer under active maintenance.
+Should you have any questions or require further information, please do not hesitate to reach out to us at the following email address.**

+**oss@gchq.gov.uk**

+---

 This repo contains the code needed to run Gaffer using Docker or Kubernetes.
 There are two main sub-folders, 'docker' and 'kubernetes', which contain the project files you need for starting Gaffer using those services.